Coronavirus Divorce: Relationship was Badly in Need of Repair

 A new survey released last month shows the Covid-19 pandemic has, as predicted, increased the demand for divorce.

-About 45% said the main reason for the divorces was the “enforced isolation” with the spouse.
+About 45% said the main reason for the divorce was the “enforced isolation” with the spouse.
 Tension in the home, they added, was intensified by people’s lives becoming radically different, such as a job loss.

 What especially struck me about the report was that the attorneys said their divorcing clients were impatient and immovable.
 Often, they refused to take legal advice or compromise in negotiations.